sophos/sophos-firewall-audit/README.md

 `nautobot_query/location_query.j2`:  This example query returns the firewalls that are in the specified Location(s) in Nautobot, that have a status of Active, a tag of `SFOS`, and do not have a tag of `Auxillary`.

 > To use the existing queries as-is, you would need to create the Auxillary tag in Nautobot and assign it to one of the members of each HA pair.
 Also, the `SFOS` tag would need to be created in Nautobot and assigned to devices running Sophos Firewall OS.
+Since we do not want to target Auxillary devices, we use the `tag__n` notation which tells GraphQL to return devices that do not have the tag Auxillary.

 The query file should be specified using the `-q` or `--query_file` option along with the `-n` or `--use_nautobot` flag on the command line.